Higher rank Segre integrals over the Hilbert scheme of points: blowups

 We now prove Theorem \ref{conj2}.
 The statement will follow combinatorially using the geometric input provided by Theorem \ref{t4}. .1in

 Define first the following combination of the basic power series $A_i$: We will derive identities between the functions $f, g, h$ using the two calculations provided by Theorem \ref{t4}.

-First, over the $K3$ blowup, let $V=V_0\otimes E^{-(n-2)}$ with $V_0$ rigid $H$-stable of rank $2$ so that $\chi(V)=4n-1$.
-One checks that Using \eqref{formm2} for the vector bundle $V$, we obtain that With the aid of Proposition \ref{asp} this rewrites as where the brackets denote the suitable coefficient in the given power series.
+First, over the $K3$ blowup, let $V=V_0\otimes E^{-(n-2)}$ with $V_0$ rigid $H$-stable of rank $2$ so that $\chi(V)=4n-1$. \footnote{As noted in Lemma \ref{propexpl}, this numerical setup only exists over $K3$s of certain genus determined by $n$.
+The argument here strongly uses the universality of the Segre series.} One checks that Using \eqref{formm2} for the vector bundle $V$, we obtain that With the aid of Proposition \ref{asp} this rewrites as where the brackets denote the suitable coefficient in the given power series.
 Therefore

 Write The Lagrange-B\"urmann inversion formula \cite {WW} is the general identity In our situation, it gives

 In similar fashion, for $V=V_0\otimes E^{-(n-1)}$, by making use of Proposition \ref{sub} and Proposition \ref{p7}, we obtain The expression encodes the fact that the Segre integrals are $0$ for $n\not \equiv 0\mod 3$ and equal to $1$ for $n\equiv 0 \mod 3$.